 MIB Access Shows All Applications

 Because all major carriers access MIB, they see every life insurance application you’ve submitted.
-You can’t apply to one carrier without the next carrier knowing about it.
-If you apply to five different carriers in two months, underwriters at the fifth carrier will see the four prior applications.
-This visibility prevents you from hiding your shopping behavior.
+Chances are, you won’t be able to apply to one carrier without the next carrier knowing about it.
+So if you choose to apply to five different carriers in two months, underwriters at the fifth carrier are probably going to see your four prior applications.

 Some applicants think applying to different carriers will hide them from the others.
 This is a misconception.
 MIB guarantees that all participating carriers see your full application history.